 Current perspectives on Safety Informatics: the patient safety challenges posed by emerging health information technologies (proposed title)

-Purpose and key messages of the paper
+Purpose

 As information technology progresses , healthcare is becoming increasingly digital and connected (Wickramasinghe & Bodendorf, 2020).
-Technologies like electronic healthcare records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient health but also with concerns for patient safety (Sittig et al., 2018).
-As existing health information technologies become increasingly ubiquitous and interact with new-and-emerging technologies, it is unclear what the implications are for patient safety in rapidly developing health information systems.
+Technologies like electronic health records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient care but also with concerns for patient safety (Sittig et al., 2018).
+As existing health information technologies become increasingly ubiquitous and interact with new-and-emerging technologies, it is unclear what the implications are for patient safety.

-To this end, a national, expert, consensus-building collaboration began in April 2020 to provide a robust academic appraisal of the evidence and theory of patient safety in health information systems.
-The collaborative intends to host a series of workshops that deliver publications to engage those involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical gaps in the informatics of safety.
-The first publication will 1) highlight the need for research in the transdisciplinary domain of Safety Informatics, which connects safety science, health science and digital innovation, 2) provide a definition of Safety Informatics, 3) synthesise the perspectives of the collaboration’s expert members on the challenges and patient-safety implications of emerging health information technologies, and 4) recommended techniques, theories, approaches and frameworks that might address the patient-safety implications identified.
+In April 2020, we set up a national, expert, consensus-building collaboration to appraise the academic evidence for patient safety in health information technologies.
+The collaborative will host a series of workshops that deliver publications to engage those directly involved in healthcare provision, and to provide recommendations to address theoretical and practical gaps in the safety of informatics.

+Key messages of the first paper

+This paper will 1) highlight the need for research in the transdisciplinary domain of Safety Informatics, which connects safety science, health science and digital innovation; 2) define the Safety Informatics domain; 3) synthesise the perspectives of the collaboration’s expert members on the challenges and patient-safety implications of emerging health information technologies and; 4) recommend theoretically-informed frameworks to address these patient-safety implications.

 Target audience/journal

-The first publication is intended for decision makers, developers and users of health information technology, along with patient-safety researchers and practitioners who may be interested in the implications of recent developments in informatics for quality and safety of healthcare.
+The first paper is targeted at decision makers, developers and users of health information technology, along with patient-safety researchers and practitioners who may be interested in the implications of recent developments in informatics for quality and safety of healthcare.
 We will target field-leading informatics and quality/safety journals by considering two publication strategies.
-The first is to frame the work for the patient-safety audience and target BMJ Quality and Safety (probably as a 2,000-word Viewpoint article).
-The second is to frame the work for an informatics audience and target Journal of Medical Internet Research or Journal of the American Medical Informatics Association, potentially offering the editors the option of publishing a series of articles linked to each workshop theme.
-An article written for either of these journals would similarly fit the format of International Journal of Medical Informatics or Health Informatics Journal.
+The first is to frame the work for the patient-safety audience and target BMJ Quality and Safety (probably as 2,000-word Viewpoint articles).
+The second is to frame the work for an informatics audience and target Journal of Medical Internet Research or Journal of the American Medical Informatics Association.
+In either case, will we seek the editors opinion on an option to publish a series of articles linked to each workshop theme.
+Papers written for either of these journals would similarly fit the format of International Journal of Medical Informatics or Health Informatics Journal.

 Our collaborative process